These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Facebook Search Key Takeaways and Tips

-- Always include photos – whether it’s your Page, Group, or Event (both a profile and cover photo are required to make your business Page visible in searches)
+- Always include photos – whether it’s your Page, Group, or Event photos are a necessity.
+Both a profile and cover photo are required to make your business Page visible in searches

 - Set a call-to-action button – on your Page, make sure you click the call-to-action button and select the most appropriate one for your page